Jammy2211/PyAutoLens/README.rst

     )

     """
-    The lens galaxy has an EllIsothermal MassProfile and is at redshift 0.5.
+    The lens galaxy has an elliptical isothermal mass profile and is at redshift 0.5.
     """
     mass = al.mp.EllIsothermal(
         centre=(0.0, 0.0), elliptical_comps=(0.1, 0.05), einstein_radius=1.6